1. What is MODBUS?1. Basic Concept

 <2> Command Number: The command number for writing analog quantities is fixed at 16.

-<3> Register Address to be Set High 8 Bits, Low 8 Bits: Indicates the address of the analog quantity register to be set.
+<3> Register Address to be Set: Indicates the address of the analog quantity register to be set.

-<4> Number of Data to be Set High 8 Bits, Low 8 Bits: Indicates how many data items need to be set; here it is 1.
+<4> Number of Data to be Set: Indicates how many data need to be set, which is 1 here.

-<5> Data to be Set High 8 Bits, Low 8 Bits: Indicates the analog quantity data to be set.
-For example, in this case, it sets the value of register 1 to 5.
+<5> Data to be Set: Indicates the analog quantity data to be set.
+For example, this sets the value of register 1 to 5.

-The device response: If the command sent by the computer is successfully returned as is, otherwise there is no response.
-The device response: [Device Address] [Command Number 16] [Register Address to be Set High 8 Bits] [Low 8 Bits] [Data Quantity High 8 Bits] [Data Quantity Low 8 Bits] [CRC Check High 8 Bits] [CRC Check Low 8 Bits], as shown in the example: [11][16][00][01][00][01][CRC High][CRC Low]
+The device response: If it successfully returns the command sent by the computer, otherwise it does not respond.
+The device response: [Device Address] [Command Number 16] [High 8 Bits of Register Address to be Set] [Low 8 Bits] [High 8 Bits of Number of Data to be Set] [Low 8 Bits] [High 8 Bits of CRC Check] [Low 8 Bits of CRC Check], as in the above example: [11][16][00][01][00][01][CRC High][CRC Low]